fernandoerosa/fernandoerosa/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on @Doutbox as Flutter/Android Native developer
-- 🌱 I’m currently learning PHP
+- 🌱 I’m currently learning Project Managemant
 - 📫 How to reach me: fernando.rosag11@gmail.com
 - ⚡ Fun fact: When i saw my first code i swore i would never work with programming, and here we are today :)